 The year was 1981.
 Disco was dead, the first space shuttle Columbia was launched, and the BC provincial government had a strong desire to provide educational opportunities to people throughout the province by connecting communities and citizens using the technology of the day: television.
 So, on January 12th of that year, Knowledge Network, British Columbia’s public educational broadcaster, first went to air and three years later became part of the basic cable package.

 From our humble beginnings on the campus of the British Columbia Institute of Technology, the network has grown beyond its adolescent years.
-Now we reach 1.4 million viewers every week (1 out of every 3 British Columbians) on television and by streaming on websites and apps, making us available on the device of your choice, whenever you want.
+We reach over a million viewers each week on television and by streaming on websites and apps, making us available on the device of your choice, whenever you want.

 Funded through an annual operating grant from the provincial government, as well as the loyal support of over 40,000 donors - our Knowledge Partners – Knowledge Network has remained a truly independent voice; 100% free and commercial-free.
 Unlike mainstream media, where a few large and powerful corporations dictate content choices based on commercial interests, Knowledge Network is a trusted alternative that connects British Columbians to each other and the world.
 We don’t deliver eyeballs to advertisers.
 We deliver what people deserve, enlightening and informative programming, from documentaries to drama, arts and culture to children’s shows.
 We filter all our decisions through the lens of how it serves you.